Find a Lawyer

 - Office locations

-Apply online for legal help in the following counties:
+Apply online for help from legal aid organizations in the listed counties:

 - Alachua, Baker, Bradford, Columbia, Clay, Dixie, Duval, Gilchrist, Hamilton, Lafayette, Levy, Madison, Nassau, St, Johns, Suwannee, Taylor, or Union (Three Rivers Legal Services)